 This similarity simplifies the job of the researcher.

 The instructions can be found in in the following sections.
-Differences are highlighted with a button to show the alternate instructions.
+Where there are differences between iOS and Android devices, a button will be shown to allow viewing of the alternate instructions.

 The survey control file is a text file which controls the survey.
 It is easily read and edited but offers considerable flexibility in creating a survey.
 This section sets out the required syntax and method of saving the file.

-The first major part of the control file is the survey information.
-This includes identifying data and how the survey behaves.
+The first major part of the control file is the project information.

 The core part of the control file is the section which creates the questions and the branching logic.

 This section outlines how the participant imports the control file and manages the survey created from that control file.